openAIP/openaip-openair-parser/README.md

  The default parser configuration for reference.
  */
 const config = {
+    // Defines the OpenAIR format version 2.
+Defaults to strict version 2 parsing.
+    version: 2,
     // Defines allowed airspace classes used with the AC token.
-This configuration option only applies if the
-    // standard "non-extended" format is used, i.e. with the config parameter "extendedFormat: false".
     airspaceClasses: [
         // default ICAO classes
         'A',